 - 1. Collect, assemble, edit, and arrange for publication of the NCWSS Proceedings, and prepare copies for mailing and send to the Executive Secretary for mailing. - 2.
 Report to the Board of Directors on the costs of publication and revenues from sales and offer suggestions for any improvements in the editorial activities of the NCWSS. - 3.
-Consult with Research and Publications Committee as needed. - 4.
 Prepare a notebook containing a list of responsibilities, specific details of activities, and relevant correspondence to be passed on to the successor who fills the position.